leonlyu1996/princeton-algorithms/readme.md

-This is a repo of assignments of course [Algorithms in Coursera](https://www.coursera.org/learn/algorithms-part1/home/info).
+This is a repository of assignments of course [Algorithms in Coursera](https://www.coursera.org/learn/algorithms-part1/home/info).

 ## Assignments